PeppeL-G/bagawork/docs/src/routes/(default)/documentation/updater/+page.md

 ::: warning Warning!

 Triggering manual updates of the GUI like this tends to make your code hard to read and hard to understand how it works.
-If you can achieve the same result by loading the page anew, that is usually better to do than triggering your own manual updates.
+If you can implement the same functionality by loading the page anew, that is usually better to do than triggering your own manual updates.

 :::